 When it comes to quick and easy food, these fast food spots are your best bet for staying compliant.

 - Subway.
 Subway offers build your own salads which can allow you to create a Whole30 compliant fast and easy food option.
 Try a spinach salad with tomatoes, onions, peppers, and vinegar.
-No Subway meats are allowed though.
+No Subway meats are allowed.

 - Chipotle.
-Chipotle is a favorite fast food options for Whole30 eaters.
+Chipotle is a favorite fast food option for Whole30 eaters.
 Go with a carnitas salad (carnitas is the only protein at Chipotle cooked in sunflower oil, as opposed to rice bran oil), avoid the rice and beans, and then heap on the guacamole and salsa (all salsas should be fine, minus the corn salsa).
-Note that if you cut out the meat all together, the guacamole should be free.
+Note that if you cut out the meat altogether, the guacamole should be free.
 For more details, check out Chipotle’s ingredients list.